 Canva is a graphic design platform that simplifies digital design.
 Before Canva, only graphic designers could create professional-looking designs.
 With a simple drag-and-drop interface and thousands of templates, Canva enables anyone to create and edit stunning designs for posters, book covers, reports, and more.

-As a visual content creation tool, Canva capitalizes on a visually-oriented medium to sell and promote its product – social media.
-Social media marketing uses social platforms to drive traffic and conversion rates.
+As a visual content creation tool, Canva capitalizes on a visually oriented medium to sell and promote its product – social media.

-By associating your brand with someone they trust, potential customers will likely trust you.
+Prospects will likely trust you when you associate your brand with someone they trust.
 Other benefits include low marketing costs and user-generated content.

 In this Canva tutorial, content marketer and creator Natalia Kalinska shares her tips and tricks for creating content using Canva.